nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: How undo & redo executes

 * **Alternative 1 (current choice):** Saves the entire address book.
     * Pros: Easy to implement.
     * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
-  * Pros: Will use less memory (e.g. for `delete_student`, just save the student being deleted).
+    * Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
     * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_